-SDR radio's are relatively cheap and available, these will provide a spectrum view right out of the box but on their own this isn't enough.
+SDR radios are relatively cheap and available, these will provide a spectrum view right out of the box, but on their own, this isn't enough.
 How do you connect your antenna to both your transceiver and SDR?
-Unfortunately it's not possible to simply connect an SDR directly to a transceiver.
+Unfortunately, it's not possible to simply attach an SDR directly to a transceiver.
 SDR radios can be damaged by transmitter power when an SDR and transceiver share the same antenna.

 A switch can be used to flip between SDR and transceiver, but this prevents the use of your main receivers audio signal making this setup a bit awkward.

-One way to connect an SDR and transceiver is by using a relay box to automatically disconnect the SDR when transmitting.
+One way to connect an SDR and transceiver is by using a relay box to disconnect the SDR when transmitting automatically.